fetchai/agents-aea/docs/generic-skills-step-by-step.md

 possible we specified some default values.

-The following functions are related with the [OEF search node](../oef-ledger) registration and we assume that the query matches the supply.
+The following functions are related with the <a href="../oef-ledger">OEF search node</a> registration and we assume that the query matches the supply.
 Add them under the initialization of the class:

 ``` python
     @property